“Sub cash register” by Franck BLAIS is licensed under CC BY-SA 2.0.

 Intensive Support

 This level is appropriate for companies going through significant technology transformation, managing a crisis, or operating without any other senior technology leadership.
-The fractional CTO is present for the majority of the working week and functions, in practice, much like a full-time CTO.
+The CTO is present for the majority of the working week and functions, in practice, much like a full-time executive.

 Intensive engagements are typically time-limited.
 A company might start at four days per week during the first three months of a major transformation, then step down as internal capability grows and the most critical work is completed.
-Starting intensive and stepping down is a common pattern — and an honest fractional CTO will be the one recommending the reduction.
+Starting intensive and stepping down is a common pattern — and an honest technology leader will be the one recommending the reduction.

 Crisis Response